azizktata/library-management-system/README.md

 - Reserve book: To reserve a book which is not currently available.
 - Renew a book: To reborrow an already checked-out book.
 - Return a book: To return a book to the library which was issued to a member.

+#### Class Diagram
+Here are the main classes of our Library Management System:

+- Library: The central part of the organization for which this software has been designed.
+It has attributes like ‘Name’ to distinguish it from any other libraries and ‘Address’ to describe its location.
+- Book: The basic building block of the system.
+Every book will have ISBN, Title, Subject, Publishers, etc.
+- BookItem: Any book can have multiple copies, each copy will be considered a book item in our system.
+Each book item will have a unique barcode.
+- Account: We will have two types of accounts in the system, one will be a general member, and the other will be a librarian.
+- BookReservation: Responsible for managing reservations against book items.
+- BookLending: Manage the checking-out of book items.
+- Author: This class will encapsulate a book author.